1. El Greco was born on a Greek Island in the 16th century

 11. Picasso modeled one of his most famous paintings after El Greco’s

-The latter was clearly inspired by the Greek painter when he created “Les Demoiselles d’Avignon” in 1907, which bears a striking resemblance with El Greco’s “The Opening of the Fifth Seal.”
+The latter was clearly inspired by the Greek painter when he created “Les Demoiselles d’Avignon” in 1907, which bears a striking resemblance to El Greco’s “The Opening of the Fifth Seal.”

-Because of this, El Greco can easily be considered the precursor of both Expressionism and Cubism, art movements which only really developed in the early 20th century, over 3 centuries after he died!
+Because of this, El Greco can easily be considered the precursor of both Expressionism and Cubism, art movements that only really developed in the early 20th century, over 3 centuries after he died!

 12. El Greco is buried in a church that contains some of his works

 El Greco died on April 7, 1614, at the age of 72.
 One of the most remarkable facts about El Greco is that he was buried at the Santo Domingo el Antiguo church in Toledo, the church for which he created the altarpiece which consists of his first 9 commissions in the city.